totemo/Leprechauns/README.md

  * The plugin affects hostile mobs in a single configured world (by default, the overworld) only.
 Spawner mobs are not modified.
- * Affected hostile mobs are replaced with zombies dressed in leather armour (or skinned with a server reosource pack), referred to as leprechauns.
+ * Affected hostile mobs are replaced with zombies dressed in leather armour (or skinned with a server resource pack), referred to as leprechauns.
  * For custom mobs to drop special drops when they die, they must have been recently hurt by a player.
+ * The drop chance is improved by a looting sword.
  * Leprechauns are armed with shillelaghs (enchanted sticks) and shamrocks (enchanted long grass), with a small chance of the held item dropping.
- * Leprechauns also drop various potions named as alcoholic beverages, as well as gold nuggets named as coins.
+ * Leprechauns also drop various potions named as alcoholic beverages, as well as gold nuggets.
  * Leprechauns have custom Irish names.
  * A small percentage of leprechauns drop a piece of paper named a "Treasure Map", which has as its lore the coordinates of a pot of gold (POG).